Partlow Center: Long Road to Compliance

 The case of Wyatt v.
 Stickney came to a conclusion after 33 years, through the tenure of nine Alabama governors and fourteen state mental health commissioners, the longest mental health case in national history.
 The case was finally dismissed on December 5, 2003, with the finding by Judge Myron H. Thompson that Alabama was in compliance with the agreement.

 Deinstitutionalization Movement

 Wyatt v.
 Stickney resulted in increased awareness of the horrific conditions at Partlow State School and other developmental centers were built in the 1970s to reduce overcrowding.
 Wyatt also resulted in the first state funding for community services, such as group homes for people with disabilities in Alabama.
 Over the next couple decades, more and more people would receive services in the community.

 By 2004, all state developmental centers (their term for state schools) were closed except for Partlow.
 Some residents were moved from those institutions into Partlow Center.

-In 2009, Alabama Disabilities Advocacy Program (ADAP), the Alabama protection and advocacy organization, issued a report, "At What Cost: Partlow's Legacy of Shame".
-This report called for the immediate closure of Partlow.
-Ellen Gillespie, the executive director of ADAP said: "In the one remaining institution, the W. D. Partlow Developmental Center in Tuscaloosa, costs have soared beyond a tolerable level.
-Despite the huge budget, people live in filthy conditions.
-Their lives are filled with time-wasting activities intended to keep them quiet and compliant.
-They are subject to abuse and neglect and, most cruelly, to being ignored day after day.
-Partlow has repeatedly failed to meet basic health and safety standards monitored by external funding agencies.
-In this report we identify the many reasons why the W. D. Partlow Developmental Center must be closed.
-And, the sooner the better.
-The people who live at Partlow can be supported well for less money.
-It is not too late for individuals to have good lives with meaningful work, privacy, friends, and involvement with their communities and churches.There are no shortcuts.
-It is not enough to think that "changes" can be made to Partlow to improve it.
-Pouring good money after bad will not fix the problem.
-There is only one solution, and the people who live at Partlow told us that solution over and over.
-They know where they want to live.
-It is time for Alabama to listen to their voices."